franciscogallom/shophender/README.md

 This project consists of an ecommerce developed in React JS (using Create React App) together with Firebase.
 The main objective is to learn by doing.

-## User Story
+## User Story 🙋

-A user can enter the store, register, browse the different products, go to their details, add and remove products from the cart and make a purchase.
-When the latter happens, the purchase is stored in the database and feedback is given on the order number.
+A user can enter the store, register, browse the different products 👕 👖 👞 , go to their details, add and remove products from the cart and make a purchase 💸.
+When the latter happens, the purchase is stored in the database and feedback is given on the order number 📃.

-## Firebase
+## Firebase 🔥

 ### Cloud Firestore

-The project uses Cloud Firestore mainly to manage two collections.
+The project uses Cloud Firestore mainly to manage two collections 📁.

 The first one, to store products that are shown to users in the different sections of the ecommerce.